Hanmuni/Hanmuni/README.md

 * 🌍  I'm based in Germany
 * 🖥️  See my portfolio at [www.honghanh-chu.de](https://honghanh-chu.de/)
 * ✉️   You can contact me at [mail@honghanh-chu.de](mailto:mail@honghanh-chu.de)
-* 🧠  I'm learning Web development, Java and Spring Boot.
+* 🧠  I'm currently expanding my knowledge in Angular, Java, and Spring Boot.
 * 🤝  I'm open to collaborating on projects and going out to eat something yummy.
 * ⚡   The One Piece Is Real

 ### Skills